 Within logging you can set an output-filter.
 With this output-filter you can set which part of the event-logs should be displayed.
 You can supply a regular expression (Regex).
 A line will be shown if the regex matches.

-''' default-output-filter:
+''' default-output-filter: #In this option the regular expression can be

 →entered. '''